Rhesus monkeys along a provisioned feeding path outside Tughlaqabad Fort in Delhi, India

 Basic Research: Social Networks & Health

-Over the past few years, we have been building an interdisciplinary team to study how adverse health outcomes (e.g., inter-animal aggression, self-inflicted trauma, immune suppression, communicable diseases) are the consequence of specific hierarchical elements within and the result of the structure of social networks.
+Over the past several years, we have built an interdisciplinary team to study how adverse health outcomes (e.g., inter-animal aggression, self-inflicted trauma, immune suppression, communicable diseases) are the consequence of specific hierarchical elements within and the result of the structure of social networks.
 We are interested in how the spatial and mathematical relations of networks relate to the content and quality of relationships at the individual, family and community levels and how variation in these relationships at different levels influences health and health-related outcomes.

 Network structure is linked to the fundamental characteristics of individual agents and to the environmental and social contexts in which such individuals interact.
 Both internal factors (e.g., personality and temperament, genetic predispositions, kinship and ancestry) and external factors (e.g., different types of environmental and social stressors), as a part of the gene-environment dynamic, are considered in the interaction between multiple individuals and their multi-level relationships to examine their effects on longitudinal network dynamics.
 Utilizing such an approach provides greater insight into how and why basic behavioral and social processes influence specific health outcomes as well as overall health and well-being.